The park is still open and we encourage all New Yorkers to enjoy the park while practicing social distancing precautions.

 Randall’s Island Park offers a range of family-friendly events and activities.
 The Randall’s Island Park Alliance (RIPA) hosts a variety of free public events that promote fun and exploration for our younger visitors.
-These drop-in events range from outdoor movie nights to guided walking tours.
+These drop-in events range from outdoor movie nights to arts and crafts workshops.
 For those looking for something completely unstructured, the Park offers miles of waterfront pathways, the Scylla Playground, outdoor art installations and many acres of green space.

 In addition to family fun, RIPA offers athletic programs and environmental education programs for children.
 Learn more below.

 Randall’s Island Festivals

 Randall’s Island Festivals are perfect for families and friends who want to enjoy the great outdoors together.
 Free.